Passenger Rail Agency of South Africa: Difficulties

 Administrator Mpondo announced in January 2020 that he had closed down the war room created by the minister five months earlier, and he formed five exco subcommittees called revenue enhancement and cost containment; governance; service recovery; safety management; and capital and modernisation programme acceleration.

 He said the organisation would conduct lifestyle audits on 300 managers, especially those employees working in finance and supply-chains.
 Vacancies in critical senior management positions would be filled.
 Auditor-General findings and his concerns would also be investigated and attended too.

 On 16 January 2020, the Railway Safety Regulator made a surprise inspection of PRASA's rolling stock maintenance facility in Braamfontein, Johannesburg.
 The inspection established that this large repair facility had not purchased brake blocks in six months despite needing 1,500 a month with the fleet of trains having been reduced to 32 from 144 over three years.
 Also missing were replacement train windows, lubricating oil and wheels.
 An improvement directive was issued and failure to comply would result in legal action.

 In February 2020, Eskom cut power to PRASA's Western Cape rail network after they failed to pay R4 million overdue electricity account but was restored after payment.
 Also in February 2020, Tembinkosi Bonakele of the Competition Commission made recommendations for the unbundling of certain divisions of PRASA after an investigation into the public transport market in South Africa.

 These proposed divisions are Autopax, PRASA Cres (its property manager) and Metrorail.
 All that would remain in PRASA's name would be Shosholoza Meyl and its technical division.

 PRASA Cres manages the railway stations across the country and manages and charges access to these stations of Autopax other non-PRASA transport providers.
 Autopax is accused of not paying for parking spaces while enjoying exclusive locations while other providers were provided less exclusive spots.
 Both division were recommended to operate as separate state-owned enterprises (SOEs).

 The Competition Commission also recommended that Metrorail in the Western Cape and Gauteng be managed and integrated into the provinces transport authorities services while the Eastern Cape and KwaZulu-Natal provincial authorities were not yet ready to manage their own services.

 By 2022 Minister Mbalula announced that PRASA was no longer able to secure its trains and infrastructure as criminal syndicates had managed to infiltrate the company to facilitate wide scale metal theft.

-Between January 2021 and July 2022, there were an average of 1.7-million rail passenger trips per month, which is just 4% of the monthly average over the ten years between 1999 and 2008.
-Usage of the rail network does not appear to be recovering in the post-Covid period.
+Between January 2021 and July 2022, there were an average of 1.7-million rail passenger trips per month, which is just 4% of the monthly average over the ten years between 1999 and 2008, ridership having significantly declined from 2015 onwards.
+Post-COVID ridership is slowly recovering, with the agency reporting that by the end of March 2024 it had carried 40 million passengers during the previous year.